 One that is stronger, easier to use, and way more convenient to store!

 Instead of cutting and attaching welded wire fencing for the cage portion, we opted this time for galvanized feedlot panels.
-At $20 for a 16′ long 50″ tall panel, they are an incredible heavy duty bargain!
+For about $20 for a 16′ long 50″ tall panel, they are an incredible heavy duty bargain!

 Using bolt cutters, we snipped panels off into 16″ wide sections.
 We kept the 50″ length for large tomatoes, and cut them in half for smaller tomato and pepper varieties.